Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Valenzuela finished that strike-shortened season with the National League Cy Young Award and Rookie of the Year.
 MLB and SABR both identify him as the only player in major-league history to win those two awards in the same season.

-That one line captures the baseball side of the phenomenon: it drew huge attention and reflected elite performance.
+That one line captures the baseball side of the phenomenon.
+It drew huge attention and reflected elite performance.

 More Than a One-Year Story